composer/composer/doc/articles/troubleshooting.md

 ## Need to override a package version

-Let say your project depends on package A which in turn depends on a specific version of package B (say 0.1) and you need a different version of that package - version 0.11.
+Let's say your project depends on package A, which in turn depends on a specific version of package B (say 0.1).
+But you need a different version of said package B (say 0.11).

 You can fix this by aliasing version 0.11 to 0.1: